We Are Still on The Road, Talking About Summits

 One of my brothers, Mauricio, also a crazy dreamer like me, saw how excited I was about the course I explained the ways in which what I had experienced and learned could be used in the work we already did by bringing in the concepts of AI, and that we could use our new understanding to help others find similar paths.
 Armed with these new ideas, we approached various Ecuadorian groups who we felt might be interested: producers and exporters of roses, public and municipal companies, and those in El Caquetá, a region of great natural beauty in Colombia.

-Our first intervention: Living with guerilla activity in Ecuador
+Our first intervention: Living with guerilla activity

 We received our first invitation in January 2015 to facilitate an intervention and conference about the experiences lived in Ecuador.
 A group of teachers living with the reality of the guerrilla activity that affected the country for many years, and the social impact this had on families and school structures, initiated a diploma course in the development of equipment and technologies with social implications.
 Well, there we were, our first extraordinary summit – full of feeling, so much to elaborate upon, so much to discover, so many dreams to bring to life and, above all, the possibility of designing possible solutions around their current reality.
 This journey was leading us to fulfil and live an appreciative transformation.
 So began our collective dreaming – the sum of this respectful group of souls, outstanding professionals from different countries: Argentina, Columbia, Ecuador and Mexico, including Andrea Torrecilla, Rosalinda Malagón, Mauricio Merino and María José Barona.